-For foragers, they’re a fall goldmine of healthy calories.
-With roughly 50% fat and 20% protein, beechnuts can help balance out a foragers diet that this time of year is heavy with apples and other sugary carb laden fruits.
+For foragers, beechnuts a fall goldmine of healthy calories.
+With roughly 50% fat and 20% protein, beechnuts can help balance out a foragers diet that this time of year is heavy with apples and other sugary carb-laden fruits.
 To compare, acorns are only about 7% protein.

 Beechnuts have a spiky exterior husk that pops open when ripe, revealing two small nuts, each oddly shaped with 3 pointed sides.
-Inside the outer husk, the seeds have a fiberous inner shell, that you can easily remove with a fingernail or by vigerously rubbing them between two towels.
+Inside the outer husk, the seeds have a fibrous inner shell, that you can easily remove with a fingernail (once the nuts are dried and cured).

 They ripen and fall in late September in Vermont, and if you wait until mid-October like I did this year they’re mostly hidden under leaf litter and much harder to find.
 Still, rake back the leaves under a beech tree and you’ll spot the distinctive pods.